zhanhaozhao/VeriTxn/README.md

 For example, the `CUSTOMER_LAST_INDEX` serves as a secondary index rooted in the standard TPCC.
 It indexes the `C_Last` field to a list containing the primary keys of related data items.

-This list is structured as a linked list, with itemid_t as its pointer, which means its size is not fixed.
+This list is structured as a linked list, with `itemid_t` (`common/helper.h`) as its pointer, which means its size is not fixed.

 ```